code-distortion/currency/README.md

 print $cur2->format(); // "$3.00"
 ```

 Immutability may be turned off by default.
-All ***new*** Currency objects will start with this setting:
+All ***new*** Currency objects will then start with this setting:

 ``` php
 Currency::setDefaultImmutability(false);